 - Top with 3 more noodles, followed by the remaining cottage cheese mixture (we’re skipping the tomato sauce in this layer.)
 Sprinkle ½ cup shredded cheese on top.

 - Top with 3 more noodles, then spread ¾ cup tomato sauce over the top (you may have a little sauce leftover) to evenly cover the noodles.
 Sprinkle evenly with 1 cup shredded cheese.

-- Wrap a sheet of parchment paper around the top of the lasagna (or cover the lasagna with aluminum foil, but don’t let the foil touch the cheese).
+- Wrap a sheet of parchment paper or foil around the top of the lasagna (don’t let it come into contact with the cheese).
 Bake, covered, for 18 minutes, then remove the cover, rotate the pan by 180° and continue cooking for about 10 to 12 more minutes, until the top is turning spotty brown.

 - Remove from oven and let the lasagna cool for 15 to 20 minutes, so it has time to set and cool down to a reasonable temperature.
 Sprinkle additional basil over the top, then slice and serve.

 *Lasagna noodle recommendations: I like to use DeLallo’s Whole Wheat Lasagna Noodles (affiliate link) and Whole Foods’ 365 No-Boil Lasagna Noodles.
 See below for gluten-free suggestions.

 Change it up: Feel free to play around with the vegetables here.
 You’ll want to use about 3 cups chopped veggies total (excluding the onion).
 Mushrooms or butternut squash might be nice!